mpiraux/draft-piraux-tcpls/draft-piraux-tcpls.md

 illustrates the opening of a TCPLS session which starts with the TCP 3-way handshake, followed by the TLS handshake.
-In the Extensions of the ClientHello and in the server EncryptedExtensions, the tcpls_hello TLS Extension is introduced to announce the support of TCPLS.
+In the Extensions of the ClientHello and in the server EncryptedExtensions, the tcpls TLS Extension is introduced to announce the support of TCPLS.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Client                                   Server